 You will then need to devise a scheme of work.
 To do this, you need to think how you will organise the time that you have available to help learners to understand and learn all of the facts and concepts required by the syllabus, and to develop the necessary skills.
-Your scheme of work will help you to determine what resources you will require to deliver the course and this will help you to build up teaching, learning and reference resources such as textbooks and worksheets.
+Cambridge provides a scheme of work that you could use as a starting point but you will undoubtedly want to produce your own at some point.
+Your scheme of work will help you to determine what resources you will require to deliver the course and this will help you to build up teaching, learning and reference resources such as text books and worksheets.